 Innovation usually comes about in the absence of a solution, and the solution cohort-based courses have lately been providing is that of communal, two-way learning.
 Courses like these have proven instrumental in shifting the physical classroom to an online space, where students start studying a topic together, have the same goals and objectives set out for them, and end up with similar learning outcomes at the end of the course.

-Cohort-based courses also focus a lot on togetherness, community, collective enlightenment of the students (even of the teachers), which you won’t find in self-paced, video courses.
-As a student in university you may also feel scattered through out courses and don’t have the same learning path as your peers.
+Cohort-based courses focus a lot on togetherness, community, collective enlightenment of the students (even of the teachers), which you won’t find in self-paced, video courses.
+Self-paced courses have their own merits, but collaboration is not one of them.

 Why are cohort-based courses popular?